Michael Bowden (footballer): Football career

 Bowden was a premiership player in 1969, after leading the league with 194 handballs that season.

 He was appointed the club's reserves-grade captain the following season and lead that team to a reserves premiership in the 1971 season.

+Bowden was captain-coach of Red Cliffs Football Club in the Sunraysia Football League from 1977 to 1979 and won the Sunraysia Football League's best and fairest award, the McLeod Medal in 1978.

 Post-football career, family and illness

 Bowden became a teacher, and eventually principal, of remote community schools for Indigenous Australian students in the Northern Territory.
 He was awarded a Medal of the Order of Australia (OAM) for service to the Indigenous community of the Northern Territory in January 2020.